Pocket Money Pitch: Production

-The show is presented by BBC Breakfast Business presenter Steph McGovern.
+The show was presented by BBC Breakfast Business presenter Steph McGovern.
 Levi Roots, Myleene Klass, Jamal Edwards and Ben Towers are included as three of the other various entrepreneurs.

 Broadcast

-The show was first broadcast on the CBBC on 8 February 2016 at 5.30pm.
-From the 8th episode until the end of the series, the show at 5.00pm.
+The show was first broadcast on the CBBC on 8 February 2016 at 5.30pm, with episodes 8 onwards airing at 5:30pm.

 Kiductions.com

 Joe Bloodworth and Phoebe Daltrey started kiductions.com through Pocket Money Pitch.
 They impressed the guru Jamal Edwards and won the years worth of pocket money.
-The website was up for a couple of years, then closed for refurbishment and will reopen in 2018.
+The website ran for a couple of years, was set to reopen in 2018 but there has been no activity since 2017.

 Phoebe Daltrey later went on to star in CBBC's Top This as a presenter of the show.

-Joe Bloodworth is now a Hypebeast/Fashion influencer posting fashion photos on his Instagram.